CH Precision A1.5 compared to the Soulution 711 – Mini Review

-We used a playlist on the Aurender with diverse but familiar 44/16 material and started with Niels’ own setup so that I could accustom myself to his sound.
-A very nice aspect of both the CH and the Soulution amps is that they seem to require no warm-up time, or at least, they don’t change very noticeably with while warming up.
-This enables very easy comparisons but just to make sure, we swapped from a warm Soulution to a cold CH as well as from a warm CH to a cold Soulution.
-If there was an effect, I could not detect it.
+We used a playlist on the Aurender with diverse but familiar 44/16 material and started with Niels’ own setup so that I could reaccustom myself to his sound.
+A very nice aspect of both the CH and the Soulution amps is that while they both sound best after 30-60 minutes, they don’t change very noticeably while warming up.
+This enables very easy comparisons but just to give each amplifier an honest chance, we swapped from a warm Soulution to a cold CH as well as from a warm CH to a cold Soulution.

 The CH A1.5 has an adjustable Local/Global Feedback ratio.
-After some experimentation with this, we all felt that 10% was the best setting, which is the same setting that I use at home with the Wilsons.
+After some experimentation with this, we felt that 10% was the best setting, which is the same setting that I use at home with the Wilson WP8.

 Coming from the Soulution 711 to the CH Precision A1.5, the latter was tighter in the bass and the 711 was bigger and fuller but less articulate and differentiated.
-The same relative difference was also evident in the treble which with the A1.5 was more refined and more clearly hi-res.
-Some recordings that contained edgy sounds which became a little bit too loud and forward with the 711 were more delicate with the A1.5 while retaining all the expression.
-We later found that the MIT cables were also doing these recordings no favors and that the Cardas provided a milder, friendlier presentation.
-Although the Cardas also rounded everything a bit, especially compared to the CH Precision Balanced Links, it seemed to provide the most even-handed and well-balanced presentation.
+The same relative difference was also evident in the treble which with the A1.5 was more refined and more highly resolving.
+Some recordings that contained edgy sounds that became a little bit too loud and forward with the 711 were more delicate with the A1.5 while retaining all the expression.
+We later found that the MIT cables were also doing these recordings no favors and that the Cardas cable provided a milder, friendlier presentation.
+Although the Cardas also rounded everything a bit, especially compared to the CH Precision Balanced Links, it seemed to provide the most even-handed and well-balanced presentation in Niels’ setup.

 The 711’s bass is very different from the A1.5’s, or the A1’s, for that matter and I have to say that I really like both presentations but for different reasons.
-To me, the A1.5 is the most accurate as well as the most nimble, making basslines crystal-clear and easy to follow.
+To me, the A1.5 is the nimblest and most accurate, making basslines crystal-clear and easy to follow.
 On the other hand, the bass-lover in me also cannot resist the voluptuous, full-bodied V12-like goodness of the 711.
 While the A1.5 is indeed quicker on its feet, the 711 is still on the fast side and definitely not too slow.

 Another area in which the amps really differentiate themselves from one another is in the midrange.
 Judged by themselves, I find both amps to be clean and even-handed even if they are voiced quite differently.
-Whereas I would regard the A1.5 as being super-neutral, I find the 711 to be richer in color, smoother, and fuller.
-Midrange tonality aside, the A1.5 tended to be more agile and liquid as well as more revealing while the 711 was creamier and richer, painting images in a big and generous manner, albeit in broader strokes.
+Whereas I would regard the A1.5 as being super-neutral, I find the 711 to be tonally fuller and richer.
+Midrange tonality aside, the A1.5 tended to be more liquid and agile as well as more revealing while the 711 was creamier and richer, painting images in a big and generous manner, albeit in broader strokes.